 Peony Fertilizer Requirements

 Peonies thrive on neglect, and don’t need to be fertilized, especially if you amended the soil before planting.
-But, if they are planted in a poor quality soil, or you’ve never fertilized them before, then they will definitely benefit from being fed.
+But, if they are planted in a poor quality soil, or you’ve never fed them before, then they will definitely benefit from it.

 How To Propagate Peonies

 The only reliable method of propagating peonies is by division, and their roots are fairly delicate.
 Take care when dividing peonies so that you don’t cut or break off more roots than you need to.

 Unlike many other perennial plants, peonies don’t need to be divided on a regular basis.
 But they can be split if you want to share peony starts with friends, or in order to create new plants for a different garden area.

 You can divide the entire rootball, or just remove a few of the tubers for planting.
 Just be sure the peony root tubers have three to four eyes each in order to get the best results.